 If there is something we can do to advocate with Maplewood Township on your behalf, please let us know.
-As always, we count on you to help us weather this emergency as a community and will continue to support you with information and resources.
+As always, we count on you to help us weather this emergency as a community.
+We’ll be sure to continue to support you with information and resources.

-Please stay safe, follow the public health practices that will decrease the chance for contagion.
-These bear repeating again: social distancing, sanitizing surfaces, washing hands frequently and avoiding coughing into your hands.
+Please stay safe and follow the public health practices to decrease the chance for contagion: wear a mask, practice social distancing, sanitize surfaces, wash your hands frequently and avoid coughing into your hands.

 Maplewood Chamber of Commerce

 - Economic Injury Disaster Loans & Emergency Economic Injury Grants–OPEN FOR APPLICATIONS NOW